ramonvictorn/code-bank/README.md

 # Code Bank
-System developed on 3º  Full Cycle immersion event, the objective was develop one system such one bank with cards and extracts, and one store to sales products to be bought with the bank cards.
+System developed on [3º  Full Cycle immersion event](https://imersao.fullcycle.com.br/page/imersao-full-stack-full-cycle-google), the objective was develop one system such one bank (with cards and extracts) and one store to sales products to be bought with the bank cards.

 ## Disclaimers
 - Some concepts like validations, security, clean code and more was not used for reasons like **time**, because this system was developed in just one week.